Depression can come in many different types and forms.

 - Psychotic depression.
 This type of depression is the most severe form and includes breaks with reality, such as hallucinations or delusions.

-- 33 percent of those who’ve had a heart attack depression
+- 33 percent of those who’ve had a heart attack have depression.

 Professional help is beneficial for the treatment of depression.
 If you or someone you know is suffering from depression call us today at 1-855-GENPSYCH (1-855-436-7792).